-Online tutoring services are available for LRSC students in a partnership with Smarthinking.
-The Smarthinking Online Tutoring Service provides students with assistance in many subject areas including, but not limited to: English and Writing, Mathematics (Algebra, Calculus and Statistics), Science (Biology, Chemistry and Physics) and Business (Accounting and Economics).
+Online tutoring services are available for LRSC students in a partnership with TutorMe.
+The TutorMe online tutoring service provides students with assistance in many subject areas including, but not limited to: English and Writing, Mathematics (Algebra, Calculus and Statistics), Science (Biology, Chemistry and Physics) and Business (Accounting and Economics).